Scott Myers – President

 Scott’s efforts were instrumental in developing community arts programming at the church which led to the establishment of Westport Center for the Arts.
 He serves as an artistic advisor for WCA events, coordinating the film discussion series Cinema ‘n’ Soul, and has lead a foreign film discussion group, “Mostly Foreign Film School.”

-Marian McCaa Thomas founded the Westport Brown Bag Concert Series, now in its twenty-second season.
+Marian McCaa Thomas founded the Westport Brown Bag Concert Series, now in its twenty-third season.
 She has a B.A. in History from Oberlin College, and a M. Music in Organ Performance from Boston University.
 She was organist/choir director at Saint Paul School of Theology for fifteen years, taught music at Purple Dragon Preschool for thirty-two years, and retired in June 2009 from her position as Music Director/Organist at Westport Presbyterian Church.
 Marian has a piano studio at her home and also teaches harpsichord.
 She is one of the founders of The Westport Center for the Arts.

 Deanna is a professional artist and graphic designer.
 She earned her BFA (Bachelor of Fine Arts Degree) in Illustration and Graphic Design from the Kansas City Art Institute in 2004.
 She has a career as a freelance graphic designer specializing in producing marketing materials for artists, small businesses, and non-profit organizations.
 She works with Westport Center for the Arts’ marketing committee to develop the organization’s visual marketing materials and serves as the board’s “financial secretary”.